Quantum-Codes/Discord-bot/README.md

 </ol>

 # Running locally
-1. Download the code locally and install dependencies using poetry `poetry install`
+1. Download the code locally and install dependencies using poetry `poetry install` or using the `requirements.txt` file.
 2. Create a discord bot account using these [steps](https://discordpy.readthedocs.io/en/stable/discord.html).
 3. Additionally in the `https://discord.com/developers/applications/<application id>/bot` bot page, tick all 3 intents then regenerate token.
 4. Create a `.env` file